Captain Comet: 1950s – Strange Adventures

-Over the next three years, he saved Earth from multiple alien invasions and explored space in The Cometeer, saving other civilizations and meeting beautiful alien damsels in distress.
-During this period, he largely used intelligence and his mind-reading skills to help solve problems, seldom resorting to physical solutions.
-Among his weirder adventures, Captain Comet battled mad Greek gods from space, fought dinosaurs and alien creatures, and came up against an evil super-powered ape several times.
-Sometime after 1954 he disappeared into space in The Cometeer on another expedition of discovery, but this time he would not return for over 20 years.
+Over the next three years, Comet saves Earth from multiple alien invasions and explores space in The Cometeer, saving other civilizations and meeting alien damsels.
+During this period, he largely uses intelligence and his mind-reading skills to help solve problems, seldom resorting to physical solutions.
+Among his weirder adventures, Captain Comet battled alien Greek gods, dinosaurs, and an evil super-powered ape.
+In 1954, Comet disappears during a space expedition.